 You’re running, eating healthy, and you still gain weight.
 Why?

-You might be wondering: Is there anything I can do to speed up the weight loss?
+Is there a way to speed up weight loss?

-The answer is yes!
-There are many things you can do to speed up weight loss and get back in shape.
+Yes!
+Here are some tips you can do to speed up weight loss and get back in shape.

-1) Track your calories and make sure that you’re burning more than you’re consuming.
+Pay attention to the calories you eat and make sure that you’re burning more than you’re consuming.

-2) Eat foods high in fiber, which will help fill you up faster so that you eat less overall.
+A diet high in fiber will fill you up faster so that you eat less overall.

 Build those muscles

-If you’re not sure how that works, it’s actually pretty simple: the more muscle mass your body has, the more calories it will burn at rest (just sitting around doing nothing).
+Muscle mass causes your body to burn more calories at rest.
 And even though running is an aerobic activity that burns fat, your body still needs energy—so it’ll use those calories from your muscles instead.

-If you’re trying to lose weight by running, it’s important to understand how many calories are in the food you eat—and how many of those calories get burned off by running.
+If weight loss is your goal, it’s important to understand how many calories are in the food you eat—and how many of those calories get burned off.

 For instance, if you were planning on eating a plate of pasta for dinner tonight (about 1,000 calories), because you planned to go for a run after dinner (about 500 calories), then running actually caused you to consume an additional 500 calories.